ucsb-ds/pl-dev-team/lab/jpa02.md

 #### How does mutation testing work?

-Here's how mutation coveage works:
+Here's how mutation coverage works:
 * pitest starts with the assumption that your code is correct (after all, it passes your tests).
 * Then, it makes many copies of your main code (usually dozens of copies), each with one "mutation" that is designed to break the code.
   * For example, if it finds `if (x < 0)` it mutates it to `if (x >= 0)`